 Brydge Keyboard for Surface Pro 3 and 4 Review

-- • Fits both Surface Pro 3 and 4
+- • Fits Surface Pro 3, 4 and new Surface Pro

 - • Provides much better stability to the Surface compared to the kickstand

 - • Adjustable backlit keys for working in different lighting conditions

 - • Amazing battery life

 - • Does add quite a bit of weight to the Surface